 Understanding the True Cost of DIY Website Building

 Creating a DIY website is a practical option for individuals with limited budgets and skills.
 While DIY website builders appear cost-effective with monthly fees of £10-30, hidden costs include significant time investment and potential lost customer opportunities.
-The ongoing expenses for the operation and maintenance of a website will cost much more than the initial building cost.
+The ongoing expenses for operating and maintaining a website will be much higher than the initial build cost.

-For instance, if a DIY website fails to attract just two customers monthly due to poor design or visibility, it could result in a loss of up to £120,000 a year for some service-based businesses.
-Additionally, the estimated opportunity cost of time spent building a website, if the hourly rate is £50 and it takes 40 hours, is £2,000.
+For instance, if a DIY website fails to attract just two customers per month due to poor design or low visibility, it could result in a loss of up to £120,000 per year for some service-based businesses.
+Additionally, the estimated opportunity cost of time spent building a website, at an hourly rate of £50 over 40 hours, is £2,000.
 The design cost associated with poor visibility can significantly impact overall revenue.

 Understanding these hidden costs can help you make a more informed decision about whether a DIY approach is right for you.